-Since we are eager to make our placement decisions as accurate as possible, we offer all students who place into English 100: Supplemental Writing Workshop an opportunity to have their writing skills evaluated.
-Please note: This placement assessment is only for students who receive a placement of English 110 with English 100 required.
-With a few exceptions, all students take English 110 Writing: Argument and Inquiry (formerly known as College Writing).
-There is no option of placing out of English 110.
+Since we are eager to make our placement decisions as accurate as possible, we offer all students who place into ENG 100: Supplemental Writing Workshop an opportunity to have their writing skills evaluated.
+Please note: This placement assessment is only for students who receive a placement of ENG 110 with ENG 100 required.
+With a few exceptions, all students take ENG 110 Writing: Argument and Inquiry.
+There is no option of placing out of ENG 110.

-If you received notification that you placed into English 110 with English 100 recommended, you will not be automatically registered for English 100 and you do not need to take the placement exam.
-However, you may choose to enroll in English 100 for the extra writing instruction the course provides.
-If you wish to enroll in English 100, please contact Paula Patch, College Writing Coordinator, by email at email@example.com.
-Please see the course descriptions of English 100 and English 110 to help you make your decision.
+If you received notification that you placed into ENG 110 with ENG 100 recommended, you will not be automatically registered for ENG 100 and you do not need to take the placement exam.
+However, you may choose to enroll in ENG 100 for the extra writing instruction the course provides.
+If you wish to enroll in ENG 100, please contact Paula Patch, College Writing Coordinator, by email at email@example.com.
+Please see the course descriptions of ENG 100 and ENG 110 to help you make your decision.

-The English Writing Placement consists of three parts:
+The ENG 100 Placement consists of two parts:

-- Part 3: An optional portfolio of written work you've composed for your high school classes.
-We recognize that a timed writing examination might not reflect the writing that students could produce if they had time to plan and revise.
-Therefore, we also encourage you to submit two recent examples of your writing; you will be able to submit this optional portfolio of writing samples with your on-the-spot response essay, so please ensure that you have electronic copies (Microsoft Word or Adobe Acrobat files) of the writing you wish to submit before you log in to the placement page.
+- Part 2: A collection of written work you've composed for your high school classes.
+We recognize that a short writing assignment might not reflect the writing that students could produce if they had time to plan and revise.
+Therefore, we ask that you submit two recent examples of your writing.
 These examples should include essays written for any high school or academic class.
 If possible, please include the assignment guidelines for each of the three examples.

-How the English Writing Placement Impacts Your Schedule
+How the English Writing Placement Affects Your Schedule

-- If you do not complete the online English Writing Placement, you will remain enrolled in both ENG 100 and ENG 110 during the Fall semester (8 credit hours total).
+- If you do not complete the ENG 100 Placement, you will remain enrolled in both ENG 100 and ENG 110 during the Fall semester (8 credit hours total).

-If you complete the online English Writing Placement by the deadline noted in the email, your placement will be reassessed based on your writing samples, and you either will:
+If you complete the online ENG 100 Placement by the deadline noted in the email, your placement will be reassessed based on your writing samples, and you either will: